Test your skills: CSS grids

 }

 In this task, we already have a grid defined.
-We want you to edit the CSS rules for the two child elements, causing them to span over several grid tracks each.
-The second item should overlay the first as in the image below:
+We want you to edit the CSS rules for the two child elements so that each one spans several grid tracks.
+The second item should overlay the first.

 Bonus question: Can you now cause the first item to display on top without changing the order of items in the source?